smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 Eligible results are added to the metadata store, denoted as `proposals`.
 Ineligible results are reported to the upkeep states store.

-The plugin will include them in the outcome, and they will be added in the next round to the proposal queue to be processed by the recovery finalization workflow.
+The plugin will include them in the outcome, and they will be added in the next round to the proposal queue to be processed on a coordinated check block by the recovery finalization workflow.

 <aside>
-💡 Note: A node can be temporarily down and miss some rounds and associated actions on outcome.
-A ring buffer of coordinated proposals is kept for 20 rounds.
-A node can process coorindated proposals for upto last 20 rounds.

-`1sec` is the expected OCR round time, so the timeout for a coordinated proposal is `~20sec`.
-It gives the observe enough time to process the proposal before it gets coordinated again, on a new block number.
+💡 Note: It uses the same structure as conditional proposal flow where it keeps them active for 20 rounds tied to a particular coordinated check block
 </aside>

 #### Log Recovery Finalization Flow